Always Know Your Number

 What Not to Include

-Once you are financially independent, you do not need to spend money each month to invest or save for retirement.
+Once you have achieved financial independence, you do not need to spend money each month to invest or save for retirement.
 That is not to say that you don’t invest.
 You just don’t need to include it as part of your monthly nut.
 Also, do you plan on having a mortgage or car payments while you're becoming financially independent?
 Most of you will not.
 Do you need as much life insurance?
 Probably not.
 Will you have credit card payments?
 I sure hope not.
 What are you going to do with all your free time?
 Travel?
 That costs extra.
 How about hobbies?
 (I always wanted to build a fully equipped woodworking shop with every kind of lathe, saw and gig that I could possibly want to use.)
 If you don’t have a mortgage, then you won’t have that big tax write-off.
 Better budget for it (Try our Budget Calculator).
 You get the point.

 You will usually need to spend less on a monthly basis after you reach financial independence, even with the extras.
 So, do the math and find the number.